December 2, 2020

-Cedar Allergies: 4 Ways to Prepare for Cedar Season
+4 Ways You Can Prepare for Cedar or Juniper Season

-Cedar is one of the worst allergens for so many people; they start out every year sneezing and coughing as mountain cedar pollen covers our state.
-It’s quite easy for cedar pollen to be swept by the wind and travel hundreds of miles.
+Cedar, or also known as Juniper, is one of the worst allergens for so many people.
+They start out every year sneezing and coughing as mountain cedar and juniper tree pollen spreads for miles.
+It’s quite easy for cedar and juniper pollen to be swept by the wind and travel hundreds of miles.
 In 1998, a researcher in Ontario, Canada found cedar pollen that had blown in all the way from Oklahoma to Central Texas.

-Cedar flares up every year and you simply can’t avoid it, so here’s 4 easy ways you can prepare for cedar season.
+Cedar allergies flare up every year and you simply can’t avoid it, so here’s 4 easy ways you can prepare for cedar season.

 Your home should be a place that you can escape seasonal allergies and for that to happen, cedar can’t be following you into your bedroom.